-Where it is not possible to schedule medical and/or dental appointments outside regularly scheduled working hours, reasonable time off for medical and dental appointments for employees or for dependent children shall be permitted, but where any such absence exceeds two hours, the full-time absence shall be charged to the entitlement described in Clause 20.13.
-"Medical and/or dental appointments" include only those services covered by the Employer's Dental Plan, the Extended Health Benefit Plan and appointments with the Employee and Family Assistance Program.
+Where it is not possible to schedule medical and/or dental appointments outside regularly scheduled working hours, reasonable time off for medical and dental appointments for employees or for dependent children shall be permitted, but where any such absence exceeds two hours, the full-time absence shall be charged to the entitlement described in Clause 20.13 (Maximum Leave Entitlement).
+"Medical and/or dental appointments" include only those services normally covered by provincial medical plans, the Employer's Dental Plan, the Extended Health Benefit Plan and appointments with the Employee and Family Assistance Program.